rob-blackbourn/jetblack-rabbitmqmon/README.md

     asyncio.run(main_async())
 ```

-The follow explores a vhost.
+The follow explores a vhost using the aiohttp client.

 ```python
 import asyncio